Secure and Efficient Access Control for Computer-Use Agents via Context Space: Evaluation

 \subsection{Effectiveness of {\archname} Access Control (RQ3)}

 Table \ref{tab:attackall} presents {\archname}'s comprehensive attack defense capabilities.
 The primary evaluation metric is Attack Success Rate (ASR), which measures the success rate of simulated attacks against agents.
 Additionally, AgentDojo includes the Utility Under Attacks (UUA) metric, which evaluates an agent's ability to complete original tasks under injection attacks.
-The results demonstrate that {\archname} achieves a geometric mean ASR of only 0.64\%, successfully defending against approximately 99.36\% of attacks (satisfying \textbf{G1}).
-In comparison, PVAgent defends against 97.09\% of attacks.
-Table \ref{tab:agentdojo} provides detailed results for AgentDojo's prompt injection attack tests.
-Except for the travel test set, {\archname} achieves 100\% successful defense across all scenarios.
-Our analysis reveals that these successful attacks are content safety-related, which is beyond the scope.
+For the AgentDojo travel task, we exclude one out-of-scope attack that targets LLM output content rather than agent behavior.
+The results demonstrate that {\archname} achieves average ASR of only 0.44\%, successfully defending against approximately 99.56\% of attacks (satisfying \textbf{G1}).
+In comparison, PVAgent defends against 96.59\% of attacks.
+Table \ref{tab:agentdojo} provides detailed results for AgentDojo's prompt injection attack tests. {\archname} achieves 100\% successful defense across all scenarios.
 For AgentBench and AndroidWorld, {\archname} did not defend against all attacks.
 This is due to the context analyzer generating policies that were not sufficiently comprehensive in a single analysis.
 After a round of iteration through the PEF, {\archname} was able to defend against all attacks. {\archname} outperforms PVAgent mainly due to the nature of static policies, allowing us to use stronger reasoning models to generate and iteratively improve policies with low impact on runtime performance.

-The reduction in UUA is primarily because many tasks in AgentDojo depend on contexts from untrusted information sources.
-In our experiments, we configured local information sources (such as file systems and calendars) as trusted, while online sources (e.g., web and email) as untrusted.
-Consequently, {\archname} blocks execution of related actions and requests user confirmation, which is reasonable behavior.
-With more fine-grained trust distinctions for information sources, {\archname}'s utility could be further improved.
+The observed UUA drop is due to the high complexity of AgentDojo tasks and the information gap during initial policy generation.
+Specifically, many tasks in AgentDojo are derived from environmental contexts (e.g., billing files or to-do lists) or depend on implicit intermediate actions, rather than direct user instructions.
+Furthermore, some tasks rely on untrusted data sources, from which {\archname} restricts context extraction to ensure security.
+In our setup, local context sources (e.g., file systems) are configured as trusted, while online sources (e.g., web and email) are treated as untrusted.
+Since our context analyzer generates policies based solely on tool code without access to specific task scenarios, the LLM cannot comprehensively reason about such complex execution patterns or diverse user intents in a single analysis, leading to runtime failure.
+However, as shown in §\ref{sec:eval_pef}, the PEF effectively addresses this limitation through iterative refinement based on runtime feedback.